zwanona/todoListApi/README.md

 # My First Node API

-This project shows how to create a simple REST API using NodeJS.
+Linked to that [french blog post](http://www.notabug.fr/2017/04/27/API-REST-avec-NodeJS-Express-et-MongoDB/), this project shows how to create a simple REST API using NodeJS.

 ## Prerequisites